Jrtoby/Jrtoby.github.io/README.md

 ## 🚀 Projects

+- General Ledger Financial Report
+- Customer Segmentation
+- Patients Record
+- Retail SQL Analytics
+- HR Analytics
+- Maven Marketing Campaign
+- Restaurant Ratings etc
 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

 ### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*
+📊 Retail Sales & Customer Segmentation
+Designed an end-to-end retail sales project using SQL and Power BI.
+Conducted data cleaning, created RFM customer segmentation, and developed an interactive dashboard to track KPIs.

 ### Project Title Two
-*A brief description of your project, the tools used, and the key insights derived.*
+💰 General Ledger & Financial Reporting
+Built a financial reporting system in Excel using a raw general ledger dataset.
+Organized accounts, automated aggregations with formulas and PivotTables, and created a structured financial statement to track Profit & loss

 ### Project Title Three
-*A brief description of your project, the tools used, and the key insights derived.*
+🏥 Hospital Patient Records Analysis
+This project explores a dataset of ~1,000 hospital patient records (2011–2022), covering demographics, insurance coverage, medical encounters, and procedures.
+Using Power Query for data transformation and Power BI for visualization, the analysis uncovers insights into:
+Patient admissions and hospital stay patterns, Medical costs, insurance and Trends

 ## 🛠️ Skills

 Update the `index.html` file to reflect your personal technical skillset.
 The template is organized into key categories:

-- **Data Visualization**: Power BI, Tableau, Matplotlib, etc.
+- **Data Visualization**: Power BI, Excel etc.
-- **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
+- **Data Analysis**: SQL, Excel, etc.
-- **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
+- **Data Modeling**: Power Query, DAX, Schema Design, etc.
-- **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.
+- **Tools**: PowerBI Service (Cloud publishing), PivotTable etc.

 ## 💡 How to Use This Template